MikroElektronika/mikrosdk_click_v2/clicks/wifi8/README.md

 ## Note

-> User should set @b MAIN_WLAN_SSID and @b MAIN_WLAN_PSK for connecting to local network.
+> User should set MAIN_WLAN_SSID and MAIN_WLAN_PSK for connecting to local network.
-When devices connects to network it will log it's IP that user need to connect to.
+When devices connects to network it will log its IP that user need to connect to.
 After user connects it should get notification and it can send data to server.
 Server will return message "WiFi 8 Click" when Client sends CR or LF character in message.